Menaka-GH/MH_RecipeDB/README.md

 User Instructions

-List all recipes
+List all recipes - EXEC ListRecipes

-List all recipes by category
+List all recipes by category - EXEC ListRecipeCategory

 List recipes by ingredient